-Go back through the items you wrote down and circle the ones that are absolutely necessary, the ones on which there is no compromising.
-Underline the ones that, while aren’t a priority, you probably need to get them done.
-Place a star by those that aren’t a necessity, but you enjoy doing them (Checking Facebook, watching television, etc).
+Go back through the items you wrote down and circle the necessary ones, the ones on which there is no compromising.
+Underline the ones you probably need to complete, although they aren’t a priority.
+Place a star by those that aren’t necessary, but you enjoy doing them (Checking Facebook, watching television, etc.).
 I spend a LOT of time scrolling through social media, so I placed stars next to those.

 Carving Out Time

-Now that you’ve placed stars beside those items that you don’t need to do, but enjoy doing, we’re going to start there.
+Now that you’ve placed stars beside the unnecessary items that you enjoy, we will start there.
 How many of those items did you mark?
-Cross out half of them and replace them with “Work on Blog”.
-You thought I was going to say get rid of all of them didn’t you?
-All we’re trying to do is carve out some time.
-You still have to enjoy life.
-Now, depending on how serious you are about growing your blogging business, you can always cross out all the items with a star and write in “Work on Blog”.
+Cross out half of them and replace them with “Work on Blog.”
+You thought I would say get rid of all of them, didn’t you?
+All we’re trying to do is carve out time; you still have to enjoy life.
+Depending on how serious you are about growing your blogging business, you can always cross out all the items with a star and write in “Work on Blog.”
 It’s totally up to you.

 Carving Out More Time

-Now that we’ve gotten rid of the things that were stealing your time and replaced them with “Work on Blog”, let’s find some more time on our calendar.
+Now that we’ve gotten rid of the things that were stealing your time and replaced them with “Work on Blog,” let’s find more time on our calendar.

 - Wake up 30 minutes earlier and meditate so that ideas can flow.

-- Go to bed 30 minutes later and commit that time to working on your blog.
+- Go to bed 30 minutes later and commit that time to work on your blog.

-- If you commute alone, buy a digital recorder (or use the recorder on your phone) and record your blogs while you’re driving.
+- If you commute alone, buy a digital recorder (or use the record feature on your phone) and record your blogs while you’re driving.
 You can type them later.
-The recorder can be used any time you’re alone.
+You can record any time you’re alone.
 I recommend alone because it’s rude to whip out your recorder while at dinner with friends.

 - If you commute on the bus, make sure you take your notebook, iPad, or computer with you every day.
-This is valuable planning, outlining, or writing time.
-As a matter of fact, your notebook should be with you just like your cell phone or wallet.
+Your time on public transportation is valuable planning, outlining, or writing time.
+Like your cell phone or wallet, your notebook should be with you.
 You never know where you’ll be when inspiration hits.

 - Write while waiting for your kids outside their schools.
-I make a point to arrive at my daughter’s school 15 minutes early just so I can write in my notebook.
+I make a point to arrive at my daughter’s school 15 minutes early to write.